-Moderator poison is used to hold down excess reactivity during the initial fresh fuel conditions or during and following shutdown to compensate for lower than normal Xe levels due to decay.
-Boron is used in the former and gadolinium is used in the latter situation.
-The burnout rate of gadolinium during operation at full power following an extended shutdown period is comparable to the xenon growth rate in terms of reactivity, hence the need to remove poisor by ion exchange at a fairly rapid and controlled rate is much less demanding.
-Poison can be added to the moderator for these purposes either automatically or manually.

-It should be noted that this system is completely independent of the very high speed liquid poison injection system which is used as a shutdown system.
-In the regulating system function the poison is inserted into the piping used to circulate the moderator whereas in the poison injection system, the poison is injected through nozzles that are installed horizontally across the core, and a completely independent source of poison is used.
+- Moderator poison is used to hold down excess reactivity during the initial fresh fuel conditions or during and following shutdown to compensate for lower than normal 135Xe levels due to decay. - Boron is used under initial fuel conditions and gadolinium is used following shutdowns.
+The burnout rate of gadolinium during operation at full power following an extended shutdown period is comparable to the xenon growth rate in terms of reactivity, hence the need to remove poison by ion exchange at a fairly rapid and controlled rate is much less demanding. - Poison can be added to the moderator for these purposes either automatically or manually. - It should be noted that this system is completely independent of the very high speed liquid poison injection system which is used as a shutdown system. - In the regulating system function the poison is inserted into the piping used to circulate the moderator whereas in the poison injection system, the poison is injected through nozzles that are installed horizontally across the core, and a completely independent source of poison is used.